DarrenOfficial/lavalink-list/docs/rest-api-badges.md

 ### Introductions

-Since reported much abusive activity on this Lavalink List, we have identified lots of unauthorized request, spams..
-Was caused by those unstable lavalink list scrapers, likely they using invalid Regex.
-So to resolve this please use this valid Rest API instead scraping lavalink causing spams, this api contains All Lavalink from this Lavalink Lists!
+Since we have received reports of abusive activity on this Lavalink List, we have identified many unauthorized requests and spam.
+These issues were caused by unstable Lavalink list scrapers likely using invalid regex.
+To resolve this, please use the valid REST API instead of scraping the Lavalink list, as it contains all the Lavalink entries from this list!

 ### Lists REST API Docs

-You can simply making request to these apis and get ```host```, ```port```, ```password```, ```secure```, and ```identifier```, there also ```version``` string which you want to pick for your supported clients, the API separated to SSL, NonSSL, even all of them...
+You can simply make requests to these APIs to obtain the ```host```, ```port```, ```password```, ```secure```, and ```identifier``` information.
+There is also a ```version``` string that you can select for your supported clients.
+The API is separated into SSL, NonSSL, and a combined list.

 #### SSL List API
 ```bash